List of Supergirl characters: Samantha Arias / Reign

-Samantha "Sam" Arias/Reign (portrayed by Odette Annable; main: season 3; guest: season 5) is an unknowing Kryptonian survivor sent to Earth by a party of Kryptonian priestesses as an infant prior to its destruction.
+Samantha "Sam" Arias/Reign (Odette Annable; main: season 3; guest: season 5) is an unknowing Kryptonian survivor sent to Earth by a party of Kryptonian priestesses as an infant prior to its destruction.
 Sam was adopted by Patricia Arias.
 Although she grew up without knowledge of her origins, she is sensing that there is something unusual within herself and fears it.
 Samantha is also a single mother who struggles to raise her daughter Ruby, having distanced herself from her adoptive mother when she became pregnant with her daughter as a teenager.
-At one point, Sam demonstrated superhuman strength that let her lift a fallen tower off of her daughter Ruby during a terrorist attack; but she believes her strength in the moment was merely derived from epinephrine (adrenaline) and the heightened emotion of distress, and she loses the extra strength immediately after.
+At one point, Sam demonstrated superhuman strength that let her lift a fallen tower off of her daughter Ruby during a terrorist attack; but she believes her strength in the moment was merely derived from adrenaline and the heightened emotion of distress, and she loses the extra strength immediately after.
 She works with Lena Luthor, and is promoted to be the acting CEO of L-Corp after Lena Luthor buys CatCo, and later becomes its CFO.
 She and her daughter also later befriend Alex and Kara Danvers.
 Throughout the season, Sam forms close friendships with Lena, Alex, and Kara.
 She finds out from her adoptive mother that she arrived on Earth in a space pod and thus she is an extraterrestrial in origin.
-Under the pod's key's guidance, Sam travels to a desert that leads to a hidden Kryptonian fortress, where a hologram in the form of one of the dark priestesses, Selena, informs Sam of her heritage and that she is engineered as a "Worldkiller," a living biological weapon of enhanced Kryptonian physiology who was sent to rule Earth; her pregnancy kept her from coming into her powers.
+Under the pod key's guidance, Sam travels to a desert that leads her to a hidden Fortress Of Solitude of her own, called the Fortress Of Sanctuary, where a hologram in the form of one of the dark priestesses, Selena, informs Sam of her heritage and that she is engineered as a "Worldkiller," a living biological weapon of enhanced Kryptonian physiology who was sent to rule Earth; her pregnancy kept her from coming into her powers.
 Sam was not willing to accept this, but her full powers manifested, awakening her dormant alternative personality Reign.
 By the end of the season, it is revealed that Selena is Reign's birth mother, therefore is Sam's as well.